jcaddel/graph-maven-plugin/README.txt

 There are mature, stable binaries for Linux, Mac, Solaris, and Windows available at http://www.graphviz.org/

-See http://site.kuali.org/maven/plugins/graph-maven-plugin/ for documentation on this plugin and example graphs
+See http://site.kuali.org/maven/plugins/graph-maven-plugin/ for documentation and example graphs